Can your own immune system kill cancer?

 During his career, he noticed that infections in cancer patients were sometimes associated with the disease regressing.
 The surprising discovery prompted him to speculate that intentionally producing an infection in a patient could help treat cancer.

-To test the idea, Coley created a mixture of bacteria and used that cocktail to create infections cancer patients in 1893.
+To test the idea, Coley created a mixture of bacteria and used that cocktail to create infections in cancer patients in 1893.
 The bacteria would sometimes spur a patient's immune system to attack not only the infection but also anything else in the body that appeared "foreign," including a tumor.
 In one case, when Coley injected streptococcal bacteria into a cancer patient to cause erysipelas, a bacterial infection in the skin, the patient's tumor vanished -- presumably because it was attacked by the immune system.

 Coley's idea was occasionally studied by various researchers in the 1900s but was not widely accepted as a cancer treatment approach until more recently.